 You can find Swiss fondue in almost any restaurant, especially in the mountains.
 It is the best food you can have in the Swiss Alps, especially in wintertime.

 #5 Swiss Villages

-Switzerland was very lucky to avoid war for the last 200 years, so they have a lot of ancient architecture left, which makes those villages even more quaint.
-Quite many villages have old buildings with a lot of Swiss cows bells (this is a very popular thing over there), colorful window blinds, and flowers.
+Switzerland was lucky to avoid war for the last 200 years, so they have a lot of ancient architecture left, making those villages even more quaint.
+Many villages have old buildings with a lot of Swiss cows bells (this is a very popular thing over there), colorful window blinds, and flowers.
 They are simply cute.

 #6 Cable Cars in the Mountains

 As Switzerland is in the middle of the Swiss Alps, they have a lot of cable cars, and they can take you to amazing places very high up.

 You can find cable cars in almost every Alps town; even some villages have their own.
 There are hundreds of them all around.
 Some cable cars work during summer in skiing resorts, so even if you don’t come in wintertime, you can get the full skiing resort service.

 Almost all the cable cars will take you to a mountain station where you can find restaurants, hiking routes, lakes, playgrounds for kids, and many other services.
 Switzerland has the highest cable car in Europe, in Zermatt, that takes you to a stunning 3,883 meters altitude.
 It is absolutely amazing.
 You can even feel the shortage of oxygen over there.